slimerrain/stardew-mods/README.md

 ## Credits and Use
 Feel free to use any of the assets with credits to slimerrain.
-Not allowed for any type of use in any AI art.
+Not allowed for any type of use in any AI projects.